techypoint/techypoint.github.io/_posts/create-a-website/2020-05-15-integrate-disqus.md

 ### What we will do-
 1. Sign Up On Disqus.
-2. Integrate Code in our website.
+2. Integrate code in our website.

 ### 1. Sign Up
 - Step 1 - Go to [Disqus](https://disqus.com "Disqus")